ncfjd/SmokeBench/README.md

 Please only use the dataset for research purposes.

 ## Contact
-If you have any questions, please feel free to reach me out at xxxxxxxx@xx.xx
+If you have any questions, please feel free to reach me out at chenxiang@njust.edu.cn